mpenet/casyn/README.md

-Composite types are also supported and use the same type definitions (they can be used as keys, names, values), instead of specifying a single type value in the schema just use a vector or types:
+Composite types are also supported and use the same type definitions (they can be used as keys, names, values), instead of specifying a single type value in the schema use a map with `:composite` as key and a vector of types for the actual values.
 Here the column name will be a composite or 3 different types.

 ```clojure